 What Is Whiskey?

-Whiskey is a grain alcohol that is pretty much made and consumed all over the globe.
+Whiskey is a grain alcohol that is consumed all over the globe.
 This distilled alcoholic drink is made by fermentation of different grain mash types such as wheat, barley, maize, rye, and buckwheat.
 The grain used to make the whiskey, the method of fermentation, the storage location, the container it is stored in, and the amount of time it is stored determines the whiskey’s taste (flavor) and color (appearance).
 It is for this reason that various whiskeys appear and taste different.
 For example, Jack Daniels tastes different from Jameson or Johnny Walker.

 Although whiskey is consumed all over the world, it traces its roots to medieval Scotland and Ireland.
 The name whiskey roughly translates to “water of life” in Gaelic.
 As we’ve mentioned before, whiskey comes in different variants, all based on their production, and that’s why you have drinks like single malt, scotch range, rye, and bourbon.